Furstenberg--S\'{a}rk\"{o}zy theorem and partition regularity of polynomial equations over finite fields: Acknowledgments

-The first author was supported by the National Science Foundation under Grant No. DMS-1926686.
-We thank Peter Sarnak for pointing us to the work of Lang and Weil \cite{lw} and for insightful discussions that helped shape Section \ref{sec: partition regularity}.
+This work was initiated and substantial portions were carried out while the authors were at the Institute for Advanced Study in Princeton, NJ, participating in the special year program, ``Applications of Dynamics in Number Theory and Algebraic Geometry.''
+The first author acknowledges support from the National Science Foundation (Grant No. DMS-1926686) and the Swiss National Science Foundation (Grant No. TMSGI2-211214).
+We would also like to thank Peter Sarnak for pointing us to the work of Lang and Weil \cite{lw} and for insightful discussions that helped shape Section \ref{sec: partition regularity}.